 The Darling River begins between Brewarrina and Bourke, where the Barwon and Culgoa rivers merge.
 It meanders south-south-west until it meets the Murray River at Wentworth.
-It is fed by the rivers and floodplains of the northern Murray-Darling Basin along with the many tributaries along its path.
+It is fed by the rivers and floodplains of the northern Murray- Darling Basin along with the many tributaries along its path.

-From its official source to its meeting place with the Murray, the Darling River is 1,472 km long.
+From its official source to its meeting place with the Murray, the Darling River is 1472 kilometres long.

-Most of the water that flows through the Darling River originates in southern Queensland and northern New South Wales.
-Rainfall over the floodplains in this region is captured in rivers that merge one by one to form the Darling River.
-The Darling River then continues its journey through semi-arid country towards Menindee.
-There, a series of floodplain lakes, known as Menindee Lakes, capture high flows that, in turn, feed into the Darling River and, during higher flows, the Darling Anabranch.
+Most of the water which flows through the Darling River originates in southern Queensland and northern NSW.
+Rainfall over the floodplains in this region is captured in rivers which merge one by one to form the Darling River.
+The Darling then continues its journey through semi-arid country toward Menindee.
+There, a series of floodplain lakes, known as the Menindee Lakes, capture high flows which in turn feed into the Darling River and, during higher flows, the Darling Anabranch.